 If there’s something blocking the mechanism, you may not need to go to a professional mechanic.
 But for any repairs, it’s almost necessary.

 If you don’t know what you are doing, you are going to cause even more damage.

 Remember to not leave your car unattended while the sunroof is open because it’s exposed to car theft.

 How Do You Reset A Sunroof Manually?

 The process for resetting a sunroof can vary per each different make and model of car.
 But, one of the more universal methods is best used when it needs a reset after the car battery has been disconnected or replaced.
 To use this method, you should turn the ignition switch on.
 Then push the sunroof button forward to close if it is not already closed, then release the button.

-How Much Does It Cost To Fix A Sunroof That Won’t Close
+How Much Does It Cost To Fix When A Sunroof Wont Close All The Way?

 The cost of fixing a sunroof that won’t close depends on what kind of repairs the sunroof needs.
 If you need to replace the sunroof glass then you are looking at a price of between $300-$400, and a process taking a couple of hours.
 Replacing the sunroof motor will cost $100-$250